abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ruby 3.3.0
 ```
 So, we use the same config during development and in CI pipeline.
-Then we set up cache for Clojure deps and install them:
+Then we set up a cache for Clojure deps and install them:

 ```yaml
 jobs: